 Research

 Interfaces and boundaries between materials, phases, and structural motifs are ubiquitous in our natural and manufactured world.
 Changes in the atomic and electronic structure at interfaces lead to unique properties such as modified excited state lifetimes, charge transport mechanisms, and interfacial electronic states.
 In materials, boundaries and interfaces can create unique electronic states that modify charge transfer or facilitate charge recombination.
-This influences material functionality, particularly in non-equilibrium systems such as photovoltaics, electrochemical cells, and heterogeneous catalysis.
-In my research group, we aim to investigate how the nanoscale and mesoscale structure of materials, including the presence of grain boundaries and interfaces, influences electronic structure, excited state dynamics, chemical reactivity, and their ultimate functionality.
+In biological systems, domains and heterogeneity are ubiquitous and critical to function of living systems.
+In my research group, we aim to investigate how the nanoscale and mesoscale structure of organic, inorganic, and biological materials influences electronic structure, excited state dynamics, chemical reactivity, and functionality.

 These interfacial electronic states are often the “gatekeepers” for charge transfer and reactivity at buried interfaces but selectively investigating their electronic structure and ultrafast dynamics has proved difficult due to a dearth of experimental methods to probe them selectively.
-The group is developing a time-resolved phase-stabilized electronic sum-frequency generation spectrometer to probe the electronic structure and ultrafast dynamics of buried interfaces in situ.
+The group is developing linear and non-linear techniques that will probe the dynamics at interfaces and uses them to investigate electrochemical and chiral interfaces.

 Funding